Motor finance commissions

 Decisions on motor finance commission cases from the Court of Appeal and the Supreme Court - What it means for Ayvens in the UK

-The latest Supreme Court ruling concerning car dealers and third-party lenders in relation to motor finance is a significant moment for our industry.
+The Supreme Court ruling concerning car dealers and third-party lenders in relation to motor finance is a significant moment for our industry.

 At LeasePlan (trading as Ayvens) we work closely with partners to offer mobility solutions to our customers, including vehicle finance.
 On 25 November 2024, the Court of Appeal ruled that commission from a lender providing motor finance should be disclosed, and the customer should give informed consent to the payment.
-This decision was appealed to the Supreme Court and the Supreme Court ruling was announced on 1 August 2025.
+This decision was appealed to the Supreme Court, and the Supreme Court ruling was announced on 1 August 2025.

 For more details on the FCA announcement, please visit: FCA compensation scheme for motor finance customers.